Welcome to Year 4!

 This year we are continuing our Enquiry-led approach to the wider curriculum.
 We will be Musicians, Artists, Philosophers, Geographers, Historians, Engineers, Athletes, and Scientists.
 Each unit is based around an enquiry question which we will investigate over a number of weeks.

-Mr Rossetti (our school's sport coach) delivers P.E. every Monday morning / afternoon.
-On Fridays, it would be super-helpful if children came to school with their P.E. kit in a bag.
+Adam (our school's sport coach) delivers P.E. every Tuesday morning / afternoon.
+On Tuesdays, it would be super-helpful if children came to school with their P.E. kit in a bag.
 They will change into this before their P.E. lessons start each week.
 P.E. kit needs to either be a house t-shirt in their relevant colour (which can be purchased from the office) or any t-shirt in the colour of the house they are in.

 Homework is set every Thursday and should be handed back in every Monday.
 As the children are old enough to manage this themselves now, we expect all homework to be returned, or children may have to find time during break or lunch to complete it.

-They will be set spellings, handwriting and maths work to complete at home.
+They will be set spellings, grammar and maths work to complete at home.
 The homework may, at times, appear challenging - but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
 As the children are getting older and more independent, it is important that they become used to regularly completing challenging homework.
-If children need further help, then homework club runs after school every Thursday.
-KS2 children are allowed to stay at homework club without an adult.

 Times of the day